MahboobMMonza/Verilog-Simple-Combination-Lock-FSM/README.md

 Here is a list of guiding questions for testing to ensure the device works as intended:

 1. Does open work correctly?
     * **Change** button press does not affect state?
 2. Does alarm work correctly for wrong enter or change
     * Other button presses don't work in alarm state?
 3. Does reset work correctly?
-   * Does the password revert to `0110`
+    * Does the password revert to `0110`?
 4. Does change password work correctly?
     * Does password change save on **Enter** or **Change** presses?
-5. Does opening after a changed password work correctly?
+5. Does the lock open correctly after the password is changed?
+6. Does the alarm work correctly after the password is changed?
-6. Does alarm after a changed password work correctly?
+7. Does changing a password after a changed password work correctly?
-7. Does reset revert to default password?
+8. Does reset revert to default password?
+9. Does input conditioning work properly?
+    * The output should not change if an input combination changes while a button is pressed

+### Simulation Results